Daiwv/CryptoProfitTracker/README.md

 - Find a Bug where the ledger was imbalanced perhaps due to wrong timeframe between Deposits / Withdrawal / Order?

-- Set BTC Current Rate to the BTC-USDT Market.
+- Show BTC and USD worth of money on footer.

 - Sort by field.